threefoldfoundation/www_threefold_farming/content/page/contact/sliders/slide2/slide2.md

 <br />
 <br />

-Our current internet is seriously broken, and it needs to be fixed.
+Our current Internet is seriously broken, and it needs to be fixed.